sirbully/golang-nextjs-docker/README.md

 ## Golang + Next + Docker

 This is a simple message board app.
 It solidifies my learning during the Build@Mercari training program.
+This is a collaboration project, please feel free to fork and make PRs for the issues!

+(P.S.
+Not too sure if I'm doing this right!)

 **Prerequisites**
 - For demonstration